 Here are two of the drawings in Olga Chernysheva’s Graphic Performatives series shown during the Venice Biennale 2015.
 Olga Chernysheva, who is based in Russia, works in wide range of media: film, photography, installation art, painting and drawing (Artist’s website: www.olgachernysheva.ru).

 The charcoal-on-paper drawings and sketches in this series simply represent observations of everyday life.
 They are images of commuters, a pair of birds, a pile of chairs, a main standing beside a tree, visitors at an art museum, a dead wasp.
 Thus, the above photo of a ram-headed man casually strolling down the street with the early-morning sun casting an elongated shadow behind him likely represents nothing more than a man wearing a giant ram’s head and walking down the street.
 You are free to imagine his story.

 You can view the entire exhibition here: Drawings from the Series Graphic Performatives.
-You can click on any of the photos on this page to view a higher resolution image).

 In her realistic portraits, her subjects are simply ordinary people momentarily captured doing whatever it is they were doing at that time.
 It doesn’t matter whether they are rushing off to work, sitting by the seaside, standing around doing nothing or walking down the street wearing a ram’s head.
 They all have their stories, and their stories are treated with grace and respect…and sometimes with a bit of whimsy.

 Mini-bio: Olga Chernysheva was born in Moscow in 1962.
 She studied at the Gerasimov Institute of Cinematography in Moscow and finished a residency at the Rijksakademie Van Beeldende Kunsten in Amsterdam.